Advair Diskus (Fluticasone Propionate / Salmeterol Xinafoate)

 Skip the missed dose and continue your regular dosing schedule.
 Do not inhale a double dose to make up for a missed one.

 Fluticasone and salmeterol may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: runny nose sneezing sore throat throat irritation sinus pain headache nausea vomiting diarrhea stomach pain muscle and bone pain dizziness weakness tiredness sweating tooth pain shaking of a part of your body that you cannot control sleep problems Some side effects can be serious.
-If you experience any of the following side effects, call your doctor immediately: coughing, wheezing, or chest tightness that begins soon after you inhale fluticasone and salmeterol hives rash swelling of the face, throat, tongue, lips, hands, feet, ankles, or lower legs choking or difficulty swallowing hoarseness noisy, high-pitched breathing pounding fast, or irregular heartbeat fainting chest pain cough burning or tingling in the hands or feet white patches in the mouth fever, chills, and other signs of infection Fluticasone and salmeterol may cause children to grow more slowly.
+Tell your doctor if any of these symptoms are severe or do not go away: runny nose sneezing sore throat throat irritation sinus pain headache nausea vomiting diarrhea stomach pain muscle and bone pain dizziness weakness tiredness sweating tooth pain red or dry eyes shaking of a part of your body that you cannot control sleep problems Some side effects can be serious.
+If you experience any of the following side effects, call your doctor immediately: coughing, wheezing, or chest tightness that begins soon after you inhale fluticasone and salmeterol hives rash swelling of the face, throat, tongue, lips, hands, feet, ankles, or lower legs choking or difficulty swallowing hoarseness noisy, high-pitched breathing pounding fast, or irregular heartbeat fainting chest pain cough burning or tingling in the hands or feet blurred vision white patches in the mouth fever, chills, and other signs of infection Fluticasone and salmeterol may cause children to grow more slowly.
 Your child's doctor will monitor your child's growth carefully.
 Talk to your child's doctor about the risks of giving this medication to your child.
-Fluticasone and salmeterol may increase the risk that you will develop glaucoma or cataracts.
-You will probably need to have regular eye exams during your treatment with fluticasone and salmeterol.
-Tell your doctor if you have any of the following: pain, redness, or discomfort of the eyes; blurred vision;seeing halos or bright colors around lights; or any other changes in vision.
-Talk to your doctor about the risks of using this medication.
-Fluticasone and salmeterol may increase your risk of developing osteoporosis.
+Fluticasone and salmeterol may increase the risk that you will develop glaucoma, cataracts, or osteoporosis.
+You will probably need to have regular eye exams and bone tests during your treatment with fluticasone and salmeterol.
 Talk to your doctor about the risks of using this medication.
 Fluticasone and salmeterol may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.
 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from sunlight, excess heat and moisture (not in the bathroom).
-Talk to your pharmacist about the proper disposal of your medication.
+Dispose of the inhaler 1 month after you remove it from the foil overwrap or after every blister has been used (when the dose indicator reads 0), whichever comes first.
 It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
 To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach. http://www.upandaway.org Unneeded medications should be disposed of in special ways to ensure that pets, children, and other people cannot consume them.
 However, you should not flush this medication down the toilet.
 Instead, the best way to dispose of your medication is through a medicine take-back program.
 Talk to your pharmacist or contact your local garbage/recycling department to learn about take-back programs in your community.
 See the FDA's Safe Disposal of Medicines website (http://goo.gl/c4Rm4p) for more information if you do not have access to a take-back program.

 Keep all appointments with your doctor and your eye doctor.
 Do not let anyone else use your medication.
 Ask your pharmacist any questions you have about refilling your prescription.
 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.